Last Updated: April 21, 2017

 Records: Our Services allow Users to store personal and health information (“Records”), including Records that identify other individuals, including other Users.
 Our Services permit Users to share all or portions of these Records at their discretion.

 You should be aware that this Policy covers only the information you submit through our Services.
 If you contact or exchange information with another user in person or through a means other than our Services, such activity is not covered by this Policy.

-Service Emails and other Communications: Our Services allow users to communicate with others through our push communications, in-product instant messaging (intra-system) services, Service-branded emails, and other electronic communication channels.
-Communications that are sent by or on behalf of a user are indicated as being “From” that user.
+Service Emails and other Communications: Our Services allow Users to communicate with others through our push communications, in-product instant messaging (intra-system) services, Service-branded emails, and other electronic communication channels.
+Communications that are sent by or on behalf of a User are indicated as being “From” that User.
 Communications that are sent by us are indicated as being from us or one of our account or support specialists assigned to assist you.
-Either type of communications may be “real time” communications or communications triggered automatically upon the occurrence of certain events or dates – such as a repeated sign-in failure, an appointment reminder, an event escalation, and the like.
+Either type of communication may be “real time” communications or communications triggered automatically upon the occurrence of certain events or dates – such as a repeated sign-in failure, an appointment reminder, an event escalation, and the like.